realworldocaml/book/en/interfacing-with-C.md

 }
 ```

-The first thing the binding does is to pass the `value` arguments through the
+OCaml passes the integers to `caml_add_numbers` as `value` types, so the binding
-`Int_val` macro and save them into local stack variables.
-This macro converts
+uses the `Int_val` macro to convert them into local stack variables.
+The `Int_val` macro
-a `value` to an integer by removing the tag bit.
-The integers are then added
+converts a `value` to an integer by removing the tag bit.
+The C integers are then added
-together and the result returned.
-The result `value` is reconstructed by the
+together and the result `value` is constructed by applying the
 `Val_int` macro, which takes a C integer and tags it into becoming an OCaml
 `value`.
 When you compile and run this version of the code, you should see
 this output: